evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 100kWh and a net capacity of 90kWh, meaning you have a 10kWh buffer for protection.
 (10,0%).
-The WLTP range varies from 500 to 460 km (311-286 mi), depending on car options.
-Bigger wheels are an example of an option that increases consumption and reduces range.
-The consumption is between 18,0kWh/100km for the basic version and 19,6kWh/100km for the top trim version for the WLTP standard test.
+The WLTP range is 460 km (286 mi).
+The consumption is 19,6kWh/100km for the WLTP standard test.

 The maximum DC charging speed is 120kW.
 A full charge from 0 - 100% would take 83 minutes, while a more common scenario of 10-80% would take 43 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72% resulting in an actual charge speed including time loss on 79kW.
 Each charge session would take 44 minutes and 24 seconds.